Want to create an itinerary from this post?

 Formerly an early 20th-century summertime family retreat, this North Shore spot showcases an impressive collection of rare tree and shrub species.
 Each garden, or “room,” surrounds the Federal-style estate, a spectacle in itself for those with an appreciation for New England’s rich architectural history.

 An apple orchard, peaceful meadow, organic farm, children’s garden and scenic loop trail are among the other features that make Long Hill a springtime favorite for many.
 For more attractions in the area, click here, and for a list of suitable lodgings, just click here.

 Photo: Flowers in Long Hill Arboretum

 Much like other great sites, the Ashintully Gardens weren’t built in a day.
 This serene landscape, which is accompanied by a rushing stream and tranquil meadows, is the culmination of 30 years of work by contemporary composer John McLennan and is a true a springtime treat.

 Photo: Ashintully Fountain

-Open to the public starting on the first Wednesday in June 2014, visitors can relax by strolling the winding footpaths, taking in the delightful terraces and scaling the stone stairs.
+Typically open to the public beginning in June, visitors can relax by strolling the winding footpaths, taking in the delightful terraces and scaling the stone stairs.
 To complete your nature-inspired escape, opt for an overnight at the Cobble View B&B or the Tollgate Inn.